SignalRichard/dotnet-console-interview-example/README.md

 The single instance characters that are checked can be changed by updating the [data.json](policy/data.json) file.

-To run the policy tests, run `opa test . -v` inside the `/policy` folder.
+To run the policy tests, run `opa test . -v` inside the `/policy` folder or run `Test-Policy` from the repository root.

 ### Formal Methods/Specification